-The Retreat at Spring Park is a low-rise apartment community comprising 188 suites in 13 buildings; it was constructed in 1995.
+The Retreat at Spring Park is a garden style apartment community comprising 188 suites in 13 buildings; it was constructed in 1995.
 It is located approximately six miles from Dallas/Fort Worth International Airport.
-The one and two-bedroom suites are situated on 12.23 acres of land.
+The one and two-bedroom suites (all two-bedroom suites are townhomes) are situated on 12.23 acres of land.
 The property includes a leasing office, swimming pool, a fitness centre and barbeque picnic area.
 Each unit is provided with an attached single car garage, plus an additional 68 surface parking spaces are available.